MadLittleMods/postcss-css-variables/README.md

 The main features that we`post-css-variables` add/provide are:

  - No limitation on what scope CSS variables can be declared or used (`:root` or wherever)
- 	 - Proper value substition based on explicit DOM/structure traversal
+ 	 - Proper value substitution based on explicit DOM/structure traversal
  - At-rule support `@media`, `@support`, etc
  - Nested rules which can be fully deduced with [`postcss-nested`](https://github.com/postcss/postcss-nested).